Enjoy Yourself (It's Later than You Think)

-"Enjoy Yourself (It's Later Than You Think)" is a popular song published in 1949, with music written by Carl Sigman and lyrics by Herb Magidson.
+"Enjoy Yourself (It's Later Than You Think)" is a popular song, first published in 1949, with music written by Carl Sigman and lyrics by Herb Magidson.

 Cover versions

 A popular version of the song, recorded by Guy Lombardo and His Royal Canadians, was made on 27 November (some sources give 28 November), 1949.
 The recording was released by Decca Records as catalog number 24825.
 The record first reached the Billboard record chart in the US on 13 January 1950, and lasted 19 weeks on the chart, peaking at number 10.